 The sketch-map below shows the topography of the area around Rochdale.
 The black line marks the boundary of the built-up area of Rochdale in 2001.
 You can see from the map how the transportation routes - road, rail and canal - took advantage of the natural layout of the land.

-The image of the Roman road is
+The image of the Roman

-permission of Vincent Lowe.
+road is shown with the permission of Vincent Lowe.

 The 4 images of the Rochdale Canal are shown with the permission of Martin Clark